 Internal Saw Palmetto And Plant Sterols (Phytosterols)

 This small study showed that a combination of saw palmetto and beta-sitosterol (a specific plant sterol) taken internally (I assume) had positive results in treating hair loss.
-This is because saw palmetto and plant sterols may block DHT.
+This is because saw palmetto and plant sterols may inhibit 5-alpha reductase, which prevents conversion of testosterone to DHT.
 I have taken saw palmetto extract since around 2001, and plant sterols since about 2007.
 I take a daily saw palmetto and sterols a few times a week.

 I have noticed no negative side effects from taking these chemicals.
 Granted, I don’t take a whole lot compared to what others do, but I can say that they haven’t negatively impacted me.